You are viewing a story from harrypotterfanfiction.com

 “I’m sorry, Theodore.
 Crookshanks, no!” she said, reaching for her pet.
 Theodore grinned and knocked her hand away lightly.

 “It’s not a problem.
-I love animals,” he explained, petting Crookshanks as the cat began to purr, “and Granger, it’s Theo, please.”
+I love animals,” he said, petting Crookshanks as the cat began to purr, “and Granger, it’s Theo, please.”

 “Nothing really,” Theo replied, “I just write, I guess.
-It’s never anything in particular, just words and thoughts and other random stuff.”
+It’s never anything in particular, just words and thoughts and other random things.”

 “Then why won’t you talk to me?” she asked, trying not to smile at his joke.